janjiralakirankumar/TerraformEssentials/README.md

 ```
 vi key.tf
 ```
-Add the given lines, by pressing "INSERT" and replace with your name.
+Add the given lines, by pressing "INSERT" and replace with `your name`.
 ```
 resource "aws_key_pair" "mykeypair" {
   key_name   = "YourName-KeyPair"